 This course introduces students to visual culture theory with an emphasis on the photographic image.
 The course examines how photography has shaped Western culture's understanding of how to "read" images of people and their spaces for their status, meaning and utility within a community.
 Contemporary theories debate the place of the photo in distinguishing and contesting our representations of people in terms of race, ability, class, gender, sexuality and size.
 Students will learn how modern views of photography as both an art and a science create an often contradictory set of beliefs about what a photo shows that is "real" or "true."

-MnTC (GELS): Humanities/Fine Arts Goal(06), Human Diversity Goal(07), Upper Division Liberal Studies Goal(LS)
+MnTC (GELS): Humanities/Fine Arts Goal (o6), Human Diversity Goal (o7), Upper Division Liberal Studies Goal (LS)

-HUM 364, The Harlem Renaissance, 4 credits
+HUM 327, Convivencia, credits